cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-14.md

 nginx   1/1     Running   0          83s   <VIP>       <hostname>   <none>           <none>
 ```

-4. Curl the nginx container on the Virtual IP, the command below is not click-to-run since you have to enter the Pod's VIP
+4. Curl the nginx container on the Virtual IP, the command below is not click-to-run since you have to enter the Pod's VIP.

 ```
 curl -sk http://<VIP> | head -n 4